Self-service access to safe data

 Importantly, effective de-identification can put data outside the jurisdiction of the CCPA.
 While this is also an area where amendments are being debated, as of now de-identified data is out of the CCPA’s scope, and if it is breached, there is no liability for the organization.
 Therefore, effectively anonymizing data wherever possible is an important part of a comprehensive risk-management strategy.

-Additionally, effective de-identification and other date-privacy initiatives that protect customers’ sensitive, personal data can yield added benefits.
+Additionally, effective de-identification and other data-privacy initiatives that protect customers’ sensitive, personal data can yield added benefits.
 Delivering uncompromised data privacy is essential for businesses to conduct safe, ethical data analyses that will provide the data-driven insights required to improve their products, services and outcomes.

 The CCPA also addresses the concept of pseudonymization.
 While this is still within the scope of the CCPA, pseudonymous data poses a reduced risk to the individual and so in the event there is a breach the impact on the affected individuals, and therefore the likely level of distress and potential claim size, will be reduced.